 The postpartum period can lead to a myriad of unexpected problems, including changes to your hair.
 Many postpartum women find themselves with extremely oily hair and wonder how to get their hair back to normal.

-It is common for hair to be oily after pregnancy due to the change in hormones, and the best solution is using a mild shampoo or making simple changes to your hair routine.
-However, vitamin deficiency can also contribute to oily scalp and taking vitamin B supplements can be an effective solution.
+It is common for hair to be oily after pregnancy due to changes in hormones, and the best solution is to use a mild shampoo or make simple changes to your hair routine.
+However, vitamin deficiency can also contribute to an oily scalp and taking vitamin B supplements can be an effective solution.

 The key to finding the best treatment for your oily scalp is determining the cause.
 Keep reading to find out the main causes of postpartum oily hair and what you can do to remedy the situation.

 When you’re newly postpartum, how you look is often the last thing on your mind.
 But if you have oily hair all of a sudden, you’re likely wondering what is causing this change.
 Every woman’s body reacts differently to postpartum changes, but here are the most common causes of postpartum oily hair.

 Throughout pregnancy and the postpartum period, a woman’s body changes drastically, mostly due to an increase in hormones.
 Once you become pregnant, your body rapidly increases the production of estrogen and progesterone.